Jean-Baptiste Camille Corot

 etching, 1866, the rare 1st state (of 4), one of only a few proofs before letters

-Another example of Corot's reminiscences, this sombre piece, again with a distant city framed by dark trees, was his third and last contribution to the Société des Aquafortistes.
+A splendid example of Corot's reminiscences, this sombre piece, again with a distant city framed by dark trees, was his third and last contribution to the Société des Aquafortistes.

 Corot, Paysage d'Italie, etching